jonluca/blog/_posts/2018-08-05-leaky-abstractions.md

 One of the biggest issues that arise when designing multiple abstraction layers is the methodology of punch through.

+In the example below we have a moderately complex application - there are three distinct abstraction layers that are each built on top of each, with a clear separation of duties.

+<div class="abstractionLayer firstAl">First Service</div>
+<div class="abstractionLayer secondAl">Second Service</div>
+<div class="abstractionLayer thirdAl">Third Service</div>

+The question then becomes whether the punch through should go all the way through, or whether it should be limited to just the next layer.

+Should the design of the system allow the first layer to modify the third one directly?

+The obvious benefit is functionality.
+You add the ability for the user to not have to learn anything about the second layer - if they are dealing with the first service and just need to modify something on the third, they can punch straight through.

+The negatives are a bit more nuanced.
+When designing a straight punch-through system, you remove the locality of code.
+A code base could end up with poorly delineated files which touch a lot of functionality.

+The other potential issue is precedence.
+If layer one exercises its right to punch through to layer 3, but layer 2 does as well, and they conflict, which takes precedence?
+It's not immediately clear if it's one or the other, and would probably lay in the field of undefined behavior.

+Restricting punch through to just the layer below would rectify this problem, at the cost of more functionality.
+I don't believe there's a firm answer to this, and the right choice ends up being project dependent.

+### Give the choice, not the obligation

+When designing an abstraction layer it's important to give your users the ability to punch through without being leaky.
+When you design the leaks yourself, and hide them behind "Advanced User" warnings, you cater to a larger audience, and you extend the functionality of your service.

 ###### Footnotes